-- Results are determined from the official times of those competitors who have been officially classified. - 617.3.2 Combined results are calculated by adding together the race times obtained in each event of the combined event. (or by adding the race points) - If two or more competitors have the same time or the same number of points, the racer with the higher start number must be listed first on the official list of results.
+- Results are determined from the official times of those competitors who have been officially classified. - 617.3.2 Combined results are calculated by adding together the race times obtained in each event of the combined event. (or by adding the race points) - 617.3.3 If two or more competitors have the same time or the same number of points, the competitor with the higher start number must be listed first on the official list of results.